-Throw It In : During the "Hungry Eyes" montage, when Baby and Johnny are practising Baby turning and looking in Johnny's eyes and they bump noses, that was real.
+Throw It In : During the "Hungry Eyes" montage, when Baby and Johnny are practicing Baby turning and looking in Johnny's eyes and they bump noses, that was real.
 They kept it.
-Jennifer Grey also had a habit of giggling when Johnny ran his hand down her side, much to everyone's annoyance.
-And the three-way dance scene came from rehearsals with the show's choreographer.
+Jennifer Grey was also ticklish and couldn't stop giggling when Patrick Swayze ran his hand down her side, much to everyone's annoyance.
+And the three-way dance scene came from rehearsals with Kenny Ortega.

 Sarah Jessica Parker and Billy Zane originally auditioned for the roles of Baby and Johnny, but they couldn't dance very well, and director Emile Ardolino only wanted experienced dancers in the film, to avoid the problems of using dance doubles, which occurred in Flashdance.